 Applicants must meet special entrance requirements and complete a department application.

 For more information about the program and course schedule assistance, contact the Program Chair.
 Additional information may be found at www.VictoriaCollege.edu/RespiratoryCare.

-- 1. Students must meet the admission requirements for Victoria College as stated in the current college catalog.
-Contact the Admissions & Records Office.
+- Students must meet the admission requirements for Victoria College as stated in the current college catalog.
+Contact the Admissions Office.
 Applicants must have a high school diploma or GED. - 2.
-Complete general admission application as required by the Admissions & Records Office. - 3.
+Complete general admission application as required by the Admissions Office. - 3.
 Complete the Respiratory Care Program application by May 1 for fall admission.
 Three letters of recommendation must be included with the application. - 4.
 An interview with the Program Chair is required.
-Applicants will be selected for the program based on compliance with all requirements, interview performance, and reference letters and/or conversations held during the reference inquiry. - 5.
+Interviews will be conducted after the May 1 deadline before the selection process begins.
+Applicants will be selected for the program based on compliance with all requirements, interview performance, and reference letters and/or conversations held during the reference inquiry.
+Acceptance letters will be posted by June 1.
+Onboarding modules and a 3-day on-site orientation are required before admission to the program. - 5.
 Submit a one-page typed/written essay as to why the applicant should be considered for acceptance into the Respiratory Care Program. - 6.
-It is the responsibility of the applicant to furnish all necessary documentation to the Respiratory Care Department (including the interview by May 1 for fall admission).
+It is the responsibility of the applicant to furnish all necessary documentation to the Respiratory Care Department.
 Late applications are considered if spaces are available. - 7.
-TSI (Texas Success Initiative) must be satisfied.
-Contact Advising & Counseling Services for further explanation if necessary. - 8.
+All Allied Health degree applicants are required to take the Texas Success Initiative (TSI) exam.
+To be considered TSI complete, all student applicants must obtain proficient scores in reading and writing, while the mathematics scores will determine the student's level. - 8.
 Overall GPA of 2.25 or above on all college hours attempted.
 Students with less than a 2.25 GPA will be evaluated on an individual basis. - 9.
 The following courses must be completed with a grade of C or better prior to enrolling in the program: - ENGL 2311 Technical & Business Writing - PSYC 2301 General Psychology or SOCI 1301 Introduction to Sociology - BIOL 2404 Intro to Anatomy & Physiology or BIOL 2401 and BIOL 2402 - Mathematics Select one course from the Victoria College Core Curriculum - Creative Arts Select one course from the Victoria College Core Curriculum - 10.
 A minimum grade of C is required in all respiratory care and general education courses. - 11.
-Official high school and college transcripts must be on file in the Admissions & Records Office and Respiratory Care Department. - 12.
-Transfer students will be accepted on an individual basis. - 13.
+Official high school and college transcripts must be on file in the Admissions Office and Respiratory Care Department. - 12.
+Transfer students will be accepted on an individual basis.
+Transfer students must meet with the program chair for the complete requirements. - 13.
 Previous respiratory care students who received a certificate from Victoria College and are currently registered therapists may receive equivalency credit toward an AAS degree.
 See Program Chair for specific procedure. - 14.
 Science courses taken more than five years ago will be evaluated on an individual basis and may have to be repeated. - 15.
 Clear criminal background and drug testing are required prior to admission. - 16.
 Prior to enrollment, qualified applicants who have been accepted into the Respiratory Care Program must submit a current CPR Health Care Provider card, a completed physical examination form, and must meet the program immunization requirements.
-A COVID Vaccine or Exemption Status: At the discretion of the healthcare facility, proof of COVID vaccination or exemption may be required.
-All exemptions will be reviewed and handled on an individual basis by VC's Advising & Counseling Services office.
 The required documents will be uploaded by the applicant into the CastleBranch/ViewPoint website by the date indicated on the acceptance letter.